z360394624/ffmpeg-mobile-build-shell/help.md

   --list-filters           show all available filters

 Standard options:
-  --logfile=FILE           log tests and output to FILE [config.log] --disable-logging        do not log configure debug information --fatal-warnings         fail if any configure warning is generated --prefix=PREFIX          install in PREFIX [/usr/local]
+  --logfile=FILE           log tests and output to FILE [ffbuild/config.log] --disable-logging        do not log configure debug information --fatal-warnings         fail if any configure warning is generated --prefix=PREFIX          install in PREFIX [/usr/local]